quilbejohan/CML-Framework/README.md

 ### 2. Prepare the Capsule
 - Copy the content of a capsule (CRE or SCI)
-- Replace the section with the provided appendix.:
+- Replace the section with the provided appendix:
-I. Decryption Appendix
+"I. Decryption Appendix
 (!)
-AVAILABLE UNDER REQUEST ONLY (!)
+AVAILABLE UNDER REQUEST ONLY (!)"

 ### 3. Load into an LLM
 Upload the .txt capsule file into a compatible LLM.
 Recommended models (large context-windows >32K tokens):